jeanphiB/tuto-reactquery/README.md

-This project was written to expo a usage of ReactQuery.
+This project was written to present a usage of ReactQuery.

 ## Features